KohaILS/koha-manual-zh-cn/source/systempreferences.rst

 -  If a patron has chosen to receive a check out notice in their messaging preferences and this preference is set to 'Send' then those patrons will also receive a notice when they renew materials.
-You will want to set up a :ref:`new notice <adding-notices-&-slips-label>` with the code of RENEWAL (if you don't already have it) with custom text for renewing items.
+You will want to set up a :ref:`new notice <adding-notices-and-slips-label>` with the code of RENEWAL (if you don't already have it) with custom text for renewing items.